rpardela/TestScriptGenerator/README.md

 4. In case of problems, you can always manually modify the generated test scenarios.
 You can use them just as a template.

-5. Make sure that the framework 'jest' looking for test scripts in the ./testScripts folder (or any other folder you jump in the configuration)
+5. Make sure that the framework 'jest' looking for test scripts in the ./testScripts folder (or any other folder you set in the configuration)